Illan Meslier: Lorient

-Meslier began playing football with his local club Merlevenez at the age of 6, and after a successful match against FC Lorient joined their academy.
+Meslier began playing football with his local club Merlevenez at the age of six, and after a successful match against Lorient joined their academy.
 On 1 February 2018, he signed his first professional contract with Lorient.
-In July 2018, Lorient rejected a €10 million bid from Ligue 1 side AS Monaco for Meslier.
-He also received interest from English Premier League side Chelsea.
+In July 2018, Lorient rejected a €10 million bid from Ligue 1 side Monaco for Meslier.
+He also received interest from Premier League side Chelsea.

-He stayed at Lorient, and shortly made his professional debut under then manager Mickaël Landreau for Lorient in a 1–0 Coupe de la Ligue win over Valenciennes FC on 14 August 2018.
+He stayed at Lorient, and shortly made his professional debut under then-manager Mickaël Landreau for Lorient in a 1–0 Coupe de la Ligue win over Valenciennes on 14 August 2018.
 He kept a clean sheet consecutively in his first five games as a professional, conceding his first ever goal in his 6th game against Paris FC.
 He saved an injury time penalty from Clermont player Manuel Perez in Lorient's 1–0 win against Clermont.
-He solidified his place as the club's number 1 keeper during the 2018–19 season, playing 30 times in all competitions, keeping 11 clean sheets.
-With his form helping Lorient finish in 6th in 2018–19 Ligue 2 but narrowly missing out on the playoffs due to goal difference compared with RC Lens.
+He solidified his place as the club's number 1 keeper during the 2018–19 season, playing 30 times in all competitions, keeping eleven clean sheets.
+With his form helping Lorient finish sixth in 2018–19 Ligue 2, narrowly missing out on the playoffs due to goal difference compared with Lens.